den-materials/api-testing/README.md

 Let's start by writing 2 pending tests that should be passing once we have a good request.

 - "should receive a 200 / OK HTTP status code"
-- "should have a Title in the body"
+- "should have a sentence in the body"

-> **Note**: When you write these tests for yourself, make sure you are checking for fields that you expect your API to return in the body (not necessarily `Title`).
+> **Note**: When you write these tests for yourself, make sure you are checking for fields that you expect your API to return in the body (not necessarily `sentence`).

 <!--